yuriisthebest/Advent-of-Code/years/AoC2024/README.md

 * **Thoughts:** Always fun to use regex :D

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 4: Ceres Search
-* **Question:** Find the word XMAS and X's of the word MAS in a wordseeker
+* **Question:** Find the word XMAS and X's of the word MAS in a word seeker
-* **Solution:** Check every location of the wordseeker if it has an A (or X in part 1).
+* **Solution:** Check every location of the word seeker if it has an A (or X in part 1).
 Then try to map all possible associated patterns (XMAS or MAS - MAS) on that location.
-* **Thoughts:** It was kind a brute-forcy but a neat challenge.
+* **Thoughts:** It was kind a brute-force but a neat challenge.

 ### ![](https://via.placeholder.com/15/00ff00/000000?text=+) Day 5: Print Queue
-* **Question:** Fix the order of given lists of numbers according to given order rulesets
+* **Question:** Fix the order of given lists of numbers according to given ordering rules
 * **Solution:** Keep a dict with all numbers that must be in-front or behind a number to easily check if a number is in order.
 Then iteratively add numbers to the front of the list if they are allowed in order.
 * **Thoughts:** Not having any big edge-cases is nice and ensures a non-frustrating solve